abdulbaasitt/Global-planning-using-A-star-search/README.md

 ./OSM_A_star_search -f ../<your_osm_file.osm>
 ```

+You can download osm_file for any city or area from https://www.openstreetmap.org/ and export the file in .osm format

 ## Testing

 The testing executable is also placed in the `build` directory.
 From within `build`, you can run the unit tests as follows: